 - Grounds for a finding of special circumstances.

-Example: Let’s say in the above example that Bill was acting suspicious.
-This gave the police probable cause to search his trunk.
-But the prosecutor presents no evidence of intent to sell (such as scales or separate baggies).
-The complaint simply contains the bare allegation that Bill intended to sell the cocaine.
+Example: Let’s say in the above example that Bill gave the police probable cause to search his trunk.
+Still, the prosecutor presents no evidence of intent to sell.
 Since there are no facts to support the allegation, Bill’s 995 motion should be granted as to the possession for sale charge.14

-- a witness may not have been able to adequately identify the defendant because of poor lighting and distance from the crime scene, or
+- a witness may not have been able to adequately identify you because of poor lighting and distance from the crime scene, or

-- a witness may have testified only that the defendant “looked like” the perpetrator.16
+- a witness may have testified only that you “looked like” the perpetrator.16

-The Due Process Clause requires a prosecutor to disclose any and all evidence that is favorable to the defendant.17 If they willfully fail to do so, the charges should be dismissed.
+The Due Process Clause requires a prosecutor to disclose any and all evidence that is favorable to you, usually within 15 days of obtaining it.17 If they willfully fail to do so, the charges should be dismissed.

 Example: When the police stop Bill in the example above, Bill tells them he borrowed the car from his neighbor.
 During their investigation, the police speak to several other people who tell them Bill asked to borrow a car from them earlier that evening.
 The prosecutor does not disclose this to Bill.
 Since their testimony could have helped prove that Bill was telling the truth, the failure to disclose it violates Bill’s due process rights.

-The prosecutor has only 15 days after the preliminary hearing in which to file the “information” (trial complaint) against the defendant.18
+The prosecutor has only 15 days after your preliminary hearing in which to file the “information” (trial complaint) against you.18

-If the prosecutor does not file the complaint within 15 days of the preliminary judge’s order, the trial judge should grant the defendant’s 995 motion to dismiss the case.19
+If the prosecutor does not file the complaint within 15 days of the preliminary judge’s order, the trial judge should grant your 995 motion to dismiss the case.19

 A criminal complaint often combines both felony and misdemeanor counts.
 It may also allege facts in support of:

-- Sentencing / penalty enhancements (such as a California gang enhancement), or
+- Sentencing / penalty enhancements (such as a gang enhancement), or

-- Special circumstance allegations (such as lying in wait in a California murder case).
+- Special circumstance allegations (such as lying in wait in a murder case).

-The defense can use a 995 motion to challenge any of these counts, enhancements or circumstances, including the misdemeanors.20
+As long as you are facing at least one felony after the preliminary hearing, we can use a 995 motion to challenge all of the counts, enhancements or circumstances, including any misdemeanors.20

 The hearing on the motion does not take long – usually less than one hour.
-The defense attorney argues first, then the prosecutor.
-The defense attorney then has the opportunity to make a final argument.
+We argue first, then the prosecutor.
+We then have the opportunity to make a final argument.

 The judge will usually issue a decision immediately after the arguments conclude.
-Though they may occasionally continue the case in order to consider the arguments further.
+However, they may occasionally continue the case in order to consider the arguments further.

-- Proceed with a California jury trial or bench trial on the remaining counts (if any), or
+- Proceed with a jury trial or bench trial on the remaining counts (if any), or

 - Request a continuance of the trial until the appeal is resolved.21

-Or the prosecutor can skip the appeal and simply re-file the charge(s) in a new complaint.
-Though California follows a “two dismissal” rule.
-Under this rule, charges that have been dismissed twice can generally not be prosecuted again.22
+Alternatively, the prosecutor can skip the appeal and simply re-file the charge(s) in a new complaint.
+However, California follows a “two dismissal” rule: Charges that have been dismissed twice can generally not be prosecuted again.22

 There are some exceptions to the two-dismissal rule.
-Your California criminal lawyer can explain the exceptions to you if you are in this situation.
+We can explain the exceptions to you if you are in this situation.

-If all the charges are dismissed after a 995 motion, the court must either:
+If all the charges are dismissed after your 995 motion, the court must either:

-- Refund the defendant’s California bail within 15 days,23 or
+- Refund your California bail within 15 days,23 or

 - If the prosecutor refiles the charges, apply the bail to the new offense(s).24

-If the judge denies a 995 motion, the defendant has the right to appeal the decision.
-The time in which the appeal must be filed depends on the original grounds cited in the motion.
+If the judge denies your 995 motion, you can appeal the decision.
+The deadline to appeal depends on the original grounds cited in the motion.

-If the grounds were an illegal commitment, the defendant has until 60 days from the date of their California arraignment to file an appeal.25
+If the grounds were an illegal commitment, you have until 60 days from the date of your arraignment to file an appeal.25

 If the grounds were commitment without probable cause, the appeal must be filed within 15 days of the judge’s denial of the 995 motion.26

-If the defendant does not appeal or loses the appeal, the case will proceed toward trial.
+If you do not appeal or lose the appeal, your case will proceed toward trial.

 Legal references: